 The chapter is organized as follows.
-Section 2.1 introduces basic geometric constructions.
-Section 2.2 introduces the notion of proximity graphs and presents numerous examples.
-Finally, Section 2.3 presents geometric optimization problems and multicenter functions, paying special attention to the characterization of their smoothness properties and critical points.
+We begin by presenting basic geometric constructions.
+This gives way to introduce the notion of proximity graphs along with numerous examples.
+The next section of the chapter presents geometric optimization problems and multicenter functions, paying special attention to the characterization of their smoothness properties and critical points.
+We end the chapter with three sections on, respectively, bibliographical notes, proofs of the results presented in the chapter, and exercises.

-2.1 Basic geometric notions
+2.1 BASIC GEOMETRIC NOTIONS